briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

     the Ohio rules of evidence that the failure contributed to the harm alleged in the tort action and may diminish a recovery of compensatory damages that represents noneconomic loss, as defined in Ohio R.C.
-2307.011 in a tort action that could have been recovered but for the plaintiff’s failure to wear all of the available elements of a properly adjusted occupant restraining device.
+2307.011 in a tort action that could have been recovered but for the plaintiff's failure to wear all of the available elements of a properly adjusted occupant restraining device.
 Evidence of that failure shall not be used as a basis for a criminal prosecution of the person other than a prosecution for a